Task-based language teaching: Types of task

 According to N. S. Prabhu, there are three main categories of task: information-gap, reasoning-gap, and opinion-gap.

 Information-gap activity, which involves a transfer of given information from one person to another – or from one form to another, or from one place to another – generally calling for the decoding or encoding of information from or into language.
 One example is pair work in which each member of the pair has a part of the total information (for example an incomplete picture) and attempts to convey it verbally to the other.
 Another example is completing a tabular representation with information available in a given piece of text.
 The activity often involves selection of relevant information as well, and learners may have to meet criteria of completeness and correctness in making the transfer.

 Reasoning-gap activity, which involves deriving some new information from given information through processes of inference, deduction, practical reasoning, or a perception of relationships or patterns.
 One example is working out a teacher's timetable on the basis of given class timetables.
 Another is deciding what course of action is best (for example cheapest or quickest) for a given purpose and within given constraints.
 The activity necessarily involves comprehending and conveying information, as in an information-gap activity, but the information to be conveyed is not identical with that initially comprehended.
 There is a piece of reasoning which connects the two.

 Opinion-gap activity, which involves identifying and articulating a personal preference, feeling, or attitude in response to a given situation.
 One example is story completion; another is taking part in the discussion of a social issue.
 The activity may involve using factual information and formulating arguments to justify one's opinion, but there is no objective procedure for demonstrating outcomes as right or wrong, and no reason to expect the same outcome from different individuals or on different occasions.
+Contemporary critical task cycles often utilize these categories to promote Critical Media Literacy, asking students to analyze stereotypical portrayals of Africa or gender roles in technical fields and create "counter-discourses" to transform their local reality.